 - Finish by seasoning with cardamom, salt, paprika, and fresh herbs.

-- Prepare 3 cups of fine bulgur with broth.
+- Prepare 3 cups of fine bulgur wheat with broth.

-- As the bulgur is soaking, sauté three diced onions, three diced tomatoes, and three spring onions in olive oil.
+- As it soaks, sauté three diced onions, three diced tomatoes, and three spring onions in olive oil.

-- Season the finished bulgur with mint, cumin, chili, and salt and add the sautéed mixture.
+- Season the finished fish with mint, cumin, chili, and salt and add the sautéed mixture.

 - Knead into a dough, using tomato paste if necessary to help it stick.